nathandias/klini/README.md

 the passwords in script.js are absolutely world readable, and therefore vulnerable.
 Furthermore, if the index.php file is ever committed to public version control (i.e. GitHub), the passwords there would also be visible.

 ### Nathan's modifications
-- extract web app passwords into a .env file not world readable and load the values into php separately using vlucas/phpdotenv
+- extract web app passwords into a .htaccess or .env files that is not world readable and load the values into php separately
 - ensure .env file is not committed to public version control by adding it to .gitignore
 - do the password authentication solely in PHP where it is more secure
 - do only basic form validation in javascript (OKAY: are any required fields empty?
 BAD: does the password match a hardcoded plain-text password?)
 - while we're at it, also store ispringlearn.com API credentials in the .env file, to keep them safe
-- place the .env file outside of the web server and php root